promotial/statr-example/README.md

   ./statr start
 ```

-NOTE: The actual app being tested is a modified version of the notes app found in this book http://miamicoder.com/sencha-touch-book/ all rights are reserved to its author.
+NOTE: The actual app being tested is a modified version of the notes app found in this tutorial http://miamicoder.com/2012/how-to-create-a-sencha-touch-2-app-part-1/ all rights are reserved to its author.